 1960’s – He instantly knew there was an opportunity to expand outside of Winnipeg, and with the help of larger distributers started shipping product throughout Western Canada to all the major grocery retailers, a lot of which we still do business with today.

 1980’s – With an ever changing food production industry, more and more preservatives and additives are included in the commercial bread production.
 City Bread Rye Bread starts advertising No Added Sugars, No Added Fats, and No Artificial Preservatives; a rare quality in commercial bread.
 1990’s – City Bread expands it’s facility and introduces a blast freezer to move beyond just fresh baked goods, and into a par baked/frozen line of distribution.
-Begins shipping via national foodservice distributors to get our baked products onto the tables of restaurants right across the country.
+Shipping via national foodservice distributors begins to get our baked products onto the tables of restaurants right across the country.
 2000's - (small write up to tie it up in current time - ie. How many local jobs has City Bread created, roughly how many restaurants currently use City Bread products, etc)

 As a local family owned business, City Bread strives to be an active member of our community and to further our industry.

 We are a large donor to the food sector programs at Red River College.
 In 2013, we sponsored the development of a baking lab and classroom at RRC’s Princess campus in downtown Winnipeg – The City Bread Co.
 Ltd. Professional Baking Lab at Paterson GlobalFoods Institute was established.
 We also contribute annually to the scholarships and bursaries presented to exceptional students in RRC’s baking and cooking programs.
 We are proud to serve on the Professional Baking Advisory Committee, which provides input for the development and continuation of the Professional Baking diploma program.